Bedbugs and scabies are parasites that’ll bite and prey on humans. So, what are the differences between scabies vs. bed bugs – and how to kill them?

 Bedbug bites: Bedbugs only bite exposed areas.

 Given their small size, scabies mites can crawl almost everywhere without our notice.
-However, they tend to prefer attack parts with folded skin that are typical to become sweaty or damp.
+However, they tend to prefer attack parts with folded skin typical to become sweaty or damp.

 These parts are between fingers and toes, palms, wrists, ankles, armpits, breasts, or around the groin.